avl/noatun/docs/book.md

 It does this by maintaining a vector of "write counts" for each Message in the database.
 It also keeps track, for each piece of data in the materialized view, what message wrote that piece of data.
-This piece of tracking information is known as a "registrar" (since it registers who wrote it).
-Each registrar is 32 bits, is simply the ordinal number of the Message that updated it.
+This piece of tracking information is known as a "Tracker" (since it registers who wrote to the particular data).
+Each tracker is 32 bits; simply the ordinal number of the Message that updated it.

 Whenever a message writes data, its write counter is incremented.
-Whenever a message overwrites a registrar previously written by another message, that other message's write counter is decremented.
+Whenever a message overwrites tracked data previously written by another message(identified by a Tracker), that other message's write counter is decremented.

 When a message write counter reaches 0, the message is added to a list of tentatively 'unused' messages.